What Is a Will in NZ? Why It Matters More Than You Think

 Control, in a way most people overlook

-They cannot reflect your relationships, your priorities, or your sense of what is right in your situation.
+Without a Will, decisions are made using default legal rules.
+Those rules apply a formula that cannot reflect your relationships, your priorities, or what you would consider right in your situation.

 If you do not decide, the system will.
 And it will do it without knowing you, your relationships, or what you actually wanted.